Islamic Relief: Alleged links to Hamas

 In June 2014, Israel added Islamic Relief to a list of organisations banned from operating in the country, alleging that the charity was funding Hamas.
 The charity's West Bank offices were raided, during which time computers were destroyed, files were confiscated, and an office safe was forcibly opened.

 Islamic Relief denied the allegations and, in late 2014, an audit carried out by the leading global audit firm, KPMG, found no evidence of any link to terrorism.
-The Israeli government responded by stating its decision to declare Islamic Relief illegal was "based on information that has been accumulated over years" and claimed that Islamic Relief was "a central player in the financing of Hamas."
+The Israeli government responded by stating its decision to declare Islamic Relief illegal was "based on information that has been accumulated over years" and claimed that Islamic Relief was "a central player in the financing of Hamas".

 Islamic Relief denies this allegation and continues to challenge the decision in Israeli courts.

+Alleged ties to Muslim Brotherhood

+In 2014, the United Arab Emirates designated Islamic Relief as a terrorist organisation over alleged ties to the Muslim Brotherhood.
+Islamic Relief denied such links, stating that the charity is a "purely humanitarian aid organisation".
+In March 2023, a New Yorker investigation reported that the UAE had hired private investigators to try to find ties between Islamic Relief and the Muslim Brotherhood, with the intent of influencing Western media outlets.
+The New Yorker and the Associated Press have related the UAE's campaign to a wider conflict between the UAE and Qatar.

+In December 2020, the German government stated in a response to a question to parliament that it had stopped funding the Islamic Relief by January 2020, and that Islamic Relief had significant personal connections to the Muslim Brotherhood.
+In 2021, Dutch minister Sigrid Kaag stated that Islamic Relief would not receive subsidies due to these alleged ties.
+Islamic Relief has been investigated by British and Swedish authorities.
+Banks around the world have threatened to stop transferring Islamic Relief funds to crisis zones.